naudio/NAudio/Docs/GettingStarted.md

 }
 ```

 And that's it.
-Congratulations, you've played your first audio file from a
+Congratulations, you've played your first audio file with NAudio.